And so the day arrives…

 Houston and I found the farm and talked with Kells Hogan, the ex-CIA dude, and made sure it was OK to take the photos.
 He turned out to be a great guy, and gave us the run of the grounds for photos.
 Soon the guys arrived, and started to arrange them, first around a half-ton, then in front of one of the old barns.

 It was getting dangerously close to wedding time, and the bridesmaids had not yet arrived.
+The groomsmen had already arrived, with personalized groomsmen gifts to befit their attire.
 I left Stephen and Houston to finish up the photography with the bridesmaids while I headed back to Rainbow Lake to set up the GoPro and take photos of guests arriving.

 Everyone made it back to the venue in plenty of time.
 Houston and I took our places and started snapping away.